 Calling all comedy connoisseurs, and people who just like to laugh, the National Comedy Center opened its doors in August of 2018 in Jamestown.
 Featuring more than 50 immersive exhibits celebrating the art of comedy, the museum lets you trace the history of comedy from the days of Charlie Chaplin up to today’s Internet memes.
 You can also test your comedy chops with games and competitions, and even fake pie fights!
 Swing by the Lucille Ball-Desi Arnaz Center, a tribute to the town’s native star.
 This museum takes you into the lives of the actors who brought us beloved characters Lucy and Ricky, and offers a behind-the-scenes look at the making of the show, including costumes and sets (you can actually step into a recreated Tropicana nightclub!).
 Summer is one of the best times to visit the Chautauqua Institution, a lakeside resort and cultural center that hosts lectures and arts performances, including ballet, opera, and choir concerts.
 Reconnect with nature at the Audubon Community Nature Center, a 600-acre wetland preserve home to more than five miles of trails, an arboretum, educational gardens, and perfect picnicking spots.
 You can also explore its Nature Center where you can meet and learn about live animals.

 Finally, spend some time by sparkling Chautauqua Lake where you’ll find one of the nation’s oldest continually operating amusement parks, the Midway State Park, replete with vintage midway rides and games, including a charming carousel, mini golf, go-karts, bumper boats, and old-fashioned treats.
 Spend your nights in the sleek and convenient Hampton Inn & Suites Jamestown or the Comfort Inn Jamestown - Falconer.
-If your belly hurts from laughing with Lucy or at the Comedy Center, fill it up with hand-cut fries and burgers or a classic Reuben sandwich at the Allen Street Diner, followed by ice cream on the unique sprinkle-infused cone at the aptly named The Sprinkle Cone.
+If your belly hurts from laughing with Lucy or at the Comedy Center, fill it up with ice cream on the unique sprinkle-infused cone at the aptly named The Sprinkle Cone.

 Binghamton (Central NY)